ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 GET https://apim-sample.dev:53029/client-cert/validate-from-agw
 ```

-The result should look similar to the response below (I've truncated the response body).
+The result should be a `200 OK`, with the response body resembling the following snippet:

 ```
 HTTP/1.1 200 OK

------BEGIN%20CERTIFICATE-----%0AMIIDRTCCAi.....6Zdlr9V53Q%3D%3D%0A-----END%20CERTIFICATE-----%0A
+-----BEGIN%20CERTIFICATE-----%0AMIIDRTCCAi.....
+TRUNCATED .....6Zdlr9V53Q%3D%3D%0A-----END%20CERTIFICATE-----%0A
 ```

-The response body is the value of the `X-ARR-ClientCert` header.
-The value is the `Base-64 encoded X.509 (.CER)` representation of the client certificate without the private key.
+The response body contains the value of the `X-ARR-ClientCert` header.
+The value is the `Base-64 encoded X.509 (.CER)` representation of the client certificate.
+This is the public part of the client certificate without the private key.
 Special characters, like the white spaces, are URL encoded.

 ### Other